Best streaming device for your TV 2023: which streaming stick should you buy?

 - Shop Amazon Fire TV Stick at John Lewis

 - Shop Amazon Fire TV Stick at Currys

 If budget is a concern, you can't go far wrong with the Roku Express HD, which sells for around £30.
 Despite the price difference between the Express and its big brother, the Premiere, Roku hasn't scrimped on too many features.
 Like the Premiere, this one comes with voice control, a remote and all the same streaming services.

 The only significant difference is streaming quality.
 While the Roku Premiere offers 4K streaming quickly, this device only streams in HD quality.

 The only real downside to the Roku Express is that the little streaming box has to be visible to the remote so you can't hide it behind the TV like the Amazon Fire TV Stick.
 That being said, it’s small, so it's unlikely to majorly disrupt your set-up.

 Read the full Roku Express review.

 Best budget 4K option

-The Amazon Fire TV Stick Lite is one of the cheapest streaming sticks around.
-Just like its more expensive counterpart, the Fire TV Stick Lite offers HD streaming, voice control via Alexa and easy access to all your various Amazon subscriptions.
-The only downside?
-The remote is a little simpler than that of the original Fire TV Stick, so it does not have any volume or power buttons.
+The Fire TV Stick Lite is one of the most affordable sticks around, certainly out of the Amazon line-up.
+Just like its more expensive counterpart, the Fire TV Stick Lite has HD streaming, voice control via Alexa and easy access to all the main subscriptions.
+The only main downside aside from a lack of 4K?
+The remote is a little simpler than the standard Fire TV Stick, so it does not have any volume or shortcut buttons.

-Read the full Amazon Fire TV Stick Lite review.
+Read our full Amazon Fire TV Stick Lite review.